Cincinnati: Public transportation

-A century later, the Cincinnati Bell Connector streetcar line, which opened for service on September 9, 2016, crosses directly above the unfinished subway on Central Parkway downtown.
-Cincinnati is served by Amtrak's Cardinal, an intercity passenger train which makes three weekly trips in each direction between Chicago and New York City through Cincinnati Union Terminal.
+The Connector streetcar line in Downtown and Over-the-Rhine opened for service on September 9, 2016, crossing directly above the unfinished subway on Central Parkway downtown.
+Today the streetcar boasts over 3.5 mi of track and 16 hours of service per day on weekdays.
+It had an annual ridership of over 846,000 in 2022.

 Cincinnati is served by the Southwest Ohio Regional Transit Authority (SORTA), the Transit Authority of Northern Kentucky (TANK) and the Clermont Transportation Connection.
 SORTA and TANK primarily operate 40 ft diesel buses, though some lines are served by longer articulated or hybrid-engine buses.
 SORTA buses operate under the "Metro" name and are referred to by locals as such.
-In 2012–16, Cincinnati constructed a streetcar line in Downtown and Over-the-Rhine.
-This modern version of the streetcar opened in September 2016.
-The Cincinnati Streetcar project experienced railcar-manufacturing delays and initial funding issues, but was completed on time and within its budget in mid-2016.
-Today the streetcar boasts over 3.5 miles of track and 16 hours of service per day (on weekdays).

 A system of public staircases known as the Steps of Cincinnati guides pedestrians up and down the city's many hills.
 In addition to practical use linking hillside neighborhoods, the 400 stairways provide visitors with scenic views of the Cincinnati area.

+Cincinnati is served by Amtrak's Cardinal, an intercity passenger train which makes three weekly trips in each direction between Chicago and New York City through Cincinnati Union Terminal.

+Roadways

+Bus traffic is heavy in Cincinnati.
+Several motor coach companies operate out of Cincinnati, making trips within the Midwest and beyond.
+The city has a beltway, Interstate 275 (which is the third-longest beltway overall in the United States at 85 mi) and a spur, Interstate 471, to Kentucky.
+It is also served by Interstate 71, Interstate 74, Interstate 75 and numerous U.S. highways: US 22, US 25, US 27, US 42, US 50, US 52, and US 127.
+The Riverfront Transit Center, built underneath 2nd Street, is about the size of eight football fields.
+It is only used for sporting events and school field trips.
+At its construction, it was designed for public transit buses, charter buses, school buses, city coach buses, light rail, and possibly commuter rail.
+When not in use for sporting events, it is closed off and rented to a private parking vendor.

-Air transportation
+Air

-The city is served by Cincinnati/Northern Kentucky International Airport (IATA: CVG) which is actually located in Hebron, Kentucky.
-The airport is a focus city for Allegiant Air and a global hub for both Amazon Air and DHL Aviation.
-In addition to that Delta offers daily nonstop flights to Paris, France.
-Cincinnati Municipal Lunken Airport (IATA: LUK) has daily service on commercial charter flights and is located in Ohio.
+The city is served by Cincinnati/Northern Kentucky International Airport (IATA: CVG) which is located in Hebron, Kentucky.
+The airport is a focus city for Allegiant Air and a global cargo hub for both Amazon Air and DHL Aviation.
+The airport offers non-stop passenger service to over 50 destinations in North America and to European cities including Paris and London.
+CVG is the 6th busiest airport in the United States by cargo traffic and is additionally the fastest-growing cargo airport in North America.

+Other airports include Cincinnati Municipal Lunken Airport (IATA: LUK) which has daily service on commercial charter flights.
 The airport serves as a hub for Ultimate Air Shuttle and Flamingo Air.